Skip to main content

 Portrait

 Picture a third-floor dining room on one of Guangzhou's better-known commercial arteries, the kind of address that requires a moment of deliberate navigation rather than a street-level stumble.
 That friction is a small signal: the people here came specifically.
 Deli Boutique·Uncle De Abalone has held a Michelin Plate in both 2024 and 2025, which places it in the tier of restaurants Michelin considers worth knowing about without yet awarding a star.
-In a city where Cantonese cooking at this level is genuinely competitive, a two-year Plate run is a meaningful data point rather than a footnote.
+In a city where Cantonese cooking at this level is genuinely competitive, a two-year Plate run is a meaningful indicator rather than a footnote.

 The ¥¥¥ pricing places Uncle De Abalone in the same bracket as Imperial Treasure and Jade River, and above everyday Cantonese.
 That's appropriate for abalone-driven menus, where ingredient cost alone justifies the tier.
 Whether the specific execution warrants the price relative to peers is a question the Michelin Plate partially answers: the inspectors found it worth noting.
 For Guangzhou diners who have already covered Jiang by Chef Fei or BingSheng Mansion, Uncle De Abalone offers a more tightly specialised proposition.